tarun4632/AdobeDevcraft/readme.md

 ## 7. Hyperparameter Tuning

 - **GBMs (LightGBM / XGBoost):**
-  - Use grid search or Bayesian optimization to tune learning rate, max_depth, and n_estimators, with early stopping based on validation AUC.
+  - Use Grid search or Bayesian optimization to tune learning rate, max_depth, and n_estimators, with early stopping based on validation AUC.

 - **Logistic Regression:**
   - Tune the regularization parameter (C) to manage the bias-variance trade-off.